-You should write about 11⁄2 to 2 sides allowing for the size of your handwriting.
+Write between 11⁄2 and 2 sides, allowing for the size of your handwriting.

-Up to 10 marks are available for the content of your answer, and up to 15 marks for the quality of your writing.
+Up to 10 marks are available for the content of your answer and up to 15 marks for the quality of your writing.

 General notes on likely content